In this section

 Sometimes things go wrong and issues arise between businesses and consumers.
 Online platforms will often have their own dispute resolution services to resolve issues between buyers and sellers.
 If not, or if the dispute is not successfully resolved by this means, court proceedings might be an option, but these could be costly and time-consuming.

-• whether or not you intend to use ADR.
-However, if you are required by law or membership to a trade association to use ADR, then you must agree to do so
+- whether or not you intend to use ADR.
+Business may not have to use ADR unless they want to, but if you are required by law or membership to a trade association to use ADR, then you must agree to do so

 Further information can be found in 'Alternative dispute resolution'.